 What is the Difference Between a Plasma TV, LCD TV and LED LCD TV?

-We have all heard of Plasma, LCD and LED LCD TVs, but there is often confusion regarding the differences between them all.
-Whether you need a TV for your home, want to hire a TV for an event or are hosting a corporate presentation, you will need the right TV to suit your purpose.
+Whether you need a TV for your home, want to hire a TV for an event, or are hosting a corporate presentation, you will need the right TV to suit your purpose.

 Truth be told, plasma TVs are old technology.
 Samsung, LG and Panasonic stopped producing plasmas in 2013/2014.
 So, if you are looking to hire a TV screen for an event, we wouldn’t recommend hiring a plasma – LCDs and LED LCDs are the way to go.